jenkinsci/blueocean-plugin/blueocean-rest-impl/README.md

 # BlueOCean REST API implementation

-Implementation of BlueOcean REST API from `bleuocean-rest` module.
+Implementation of BlueOcean REST API from `blueocean-rest` module.

 See README.md in `blueocean-rest` module.